Yusoi/PCP/README.md

 - Testing the same size Heap Memory vs Stack Memory, in this case 1023x1023.
 - Test different memory block sizes in _mm_malloc_.
 - Improve the algorithm by matrix switching instead o copying.
+- See how scalable the algorithm feels by increasing the matrix size.
 - (Maybe) Implement inverse division.